- 1 What Is Mawa Cake?

-- 1.9 Step By Step Recipe To Make Eggless Mawa Cake
+- 6 Step By Step Recipe With Photos

-This easy to make Eggless Mawa cake, made with wheat flour & brown sugar, tastes very much like Indian sweet and is perfect for those in love with Indian flavours.
+This easy-to-make Eggless Mawa cake, made with wheat flour & brown sugar, tastes very much like Indian sweet and is perfect for those in love with Indian flavors.

 Along with other healthy ingredients listed above, this cake is made with Homemade Mawa, which is a breeze to make in less than 5 minutes.